felixgrunberger/beautiful-jekyll/aboutme.md

 <p class="about-text">
 <span class="fa fa-heart about-icon"></span>
-I´ very easily bored, so my interests are broad.
+I´m very easily bored, so my interests are broad.
 Sports, HTML/CSS/JAVASCRIPT for fun (look at this blog...), photography (all pictures on the blog by myself), etc.
 </p>